bryanozora/Job_Genie/README.md

-# 📚 Academic Context
-This project was created as a college assignment for the **Natural Language Processing** and **Applied AI** course at **Petra Christian University**.
-It applies various NLP and deep learning algorithms to intelligently match CVs/Resumes with relevant job descriptions.

----

 # 💬 JobGenie – Smart Resume & Job Matcher

-**JobGenie** is an AI-powered web application that helps job seekers find suitable job opportunities based on the content of their resumes.
-It performs **resume classification**, **skill extraction**, and **semantic similarity matching** to recommend the top 10 most relevant job postings.
-This project was developed as a college assignment for the **Natural Language Processing** and **Applied AI** course at **Petra Christian University**, showcasing practical applications of NLP and BERT-based deep learning models.
+**JobGenie** is an AI-powered web application that helps job seekers find suitable job opportunities based on their resumes.
+This project was developed as a university assignment for the **Natural Language Processing** and **Applied AI** courses at **Petra Christian University**, applying modern NLP techniques and BERT-based deep learning models.

 ---

+## 📚 Academic Context

+This project was created as a college assignment for the **Natural Language Processing** and **Applied AI** courses at **Petra Christian University**.
+It showcases how NLP and transformer-based models can be used to solve real-world problems in job matching.

+---

 ## 📌 Features

-- 🔐 **User Authentication**: Login and sign-up system with CSV-based storage.
+- 🔐 **User Authentication**: Login/signup system for job seekers & businesses using CSV-based storage.
-- 📄 **Resume Upload**: Accepts resumes in PDF format and extracts textual content.
+- 📄 **Resume Upload**: Accepts PDF files and extracts text using PyMuPDF.
-- 🧠 **Resume Classification**: Categorizes resumes using a fine-tuned BERT model (trained on 20+ resume categories).
+- 🧠 **Resume Classification**: Classifies resume into categories using BERT/IndoBERT models (English & Indonesian).
-- 🛠️ **Skill Extraction**: Uses spaCy NER with custom patterns to extract domain-relevant skills.
+- 🛠️ **Skill Extraction**: Extracts domain-specific skills using spaCy NER with custom pattern rules.
-- 🤝 **Job Matching**: Compares resume content with job descriptions using Sentence Transformers for semantic similarity, skill overlap, and category match.
+- 🤝 **Job Matching**:
+  - Category match (50%)
+  - Skill overlap (30%)
+  - Semantic similarity using Sentence Transformers (20%)
-- 📊 **Top 10 Job Recommendations**: Displays job cards with relevance score, skill match %, category match, and semantic similarity.
+- 📊 **Top 10 Recommendations**: Displays best-matched job cards with compatibility score, skills, category alignment, and job links.
-- 🧾 **Detailed Analysis**: Shows resume summary, extracted skills, predicted category, and full extracted resume content.
+- 📂 **Business Dashboard**: Businesses can view applications submitted to their job postings.

 ---